Protecting your wellness

 Protecting your wellbeing

-We understand the pressure you will be put under during this crisis, and we have therefore extended our counselling service to all members who are experiencing any work-related stress, or stress that they feel could impact upon their practice.
+We understand the pressure you will be put under throughout this crisis, and we have therefore extended our counselling service to all members who are experiencing any work-related stress, or stress that they feel could impact upon their practice.
 Our counselling service is provided through a third-party partner and completely confidential.

-In the coming days, weeks and months, Dental Protection will be actively sharing updates and information with you on their website and through a variety of other channels such as social media and email.
+Dental Protection will be actively sharing updates and information with you on their website and through a variety of other channels such as social media and email.
 Our aim is to anticipate your needs and proactively provide you with the necessary answers where we can.

 Support each other and stay safe.